Carol Moseley Braun: Tenure

-Moseley Braun is the first African-American woman to serve in the U.S. Senate.
+Moseley Braun is the first African American woman to serve in the U.S. Senate.
 Along with Republican Edward Brooke, she was one of two African Americans to serve in the Senate in the 20th century.
 Moseley Braun was the sole African American in the Senate during her tenure.
 She was also the first woman to serve on the Senate Finance Committee.

 Despite her reputation as a liberal Democrat, Moseley Braun possessed something of a centrist record on economic issues.
 She voted for the 1993 budget package and against the welfare reform laws passed in 1996, but on many other matters she was more conservative.
 Moseley Braun voted in favor of the North American Free Trade Agreement (NAFTA) and lawsuit reform measures like the Private Securities Litigation Reform Act (she was also among the minority of Democrats to support the even more controversial Common Sense Product Liability and Legal Reform Act of 1995).
 She also voted contrary to the interests of the more populist wing of the party by voting for the Freedom to Farm Act and the Telecommunications Act of 1996.
 Like her Illinois colleague, fellow Democrat Paul Simon, she voted in favor of a Balanced Budget Amendment to the United States Constitution.
 Moseley Braun also voted to place a nuclear spent fuel storage facility in Nevada; this move was strongly opposed by many Democrats, especially future Majority Leader Harry Reid.

 On social issues, however, Moseley Braun was significantly more liberal than many of her fellow senators.
 She was strongly pro-choice, voting against the ban on partial-birth abortions and the restrictions on funding in military bases for abortions.
 She also voted against the death penalty and in favor of gun control measures.
-Moseley Braun was one of only sixteen senators to vote against the Communications Decency Act and one of only fourteen to vote against the Defense of Marriage Act.
-She delivered an eulogy for Thurgood Marshall in January 1993.
+Moseley Braun was one of only fourteen to vote against the Defense of Marriage Act.
+She delivered a eulogy for Thurgood Marshall in January 1993.

 Moseley Braun was the subject of a 1993 Federal Election Commission investigation over $249,000 in unaccounted-for campaign funds.
 The agency found some small violations, but took no action against Moseley Braun, citing a lack of resources.
 Moseley Braun only admitted to bookkeeping errors.
 The Justice Department turned down two requests for investigations from the IRS.